How to Establish Authority, Speed Up Sales Cycle & Get the Contract Signed

 A lot of agencies just want to sell off the shelf, making them nearsighted.
 They have one thing they’re trying to sell and work hard on trying to get the client to buy into it.
 Usually this is because they don’t have enough strategic insight on what the client is trying to achieve.
 With the end in mind, use the Chef persona to discover the ingredients for success.

 “It’s twice as easy to make an unprofitable service profitable than it is to wedge your existing service into the client.” ~ Tim Sanders

 3- Convince the client to make a change and to work with you.

 According to Tim, your biggest competitor is status quo.
 What this means is that most clients are either solving their problem on their own or working with another agency.
 When they don’t choose you, it’s because they’re satisfied with status quo.
 The best way to get beyond this obstacle is by using the Artist persona and developing creative device that paints the picture.
 Tim says people can argue facts and figures, but they’re drawn into stories.

 If you arm your salesperson with a device – some sort of analogy, metaphor, illustration – it goes so much farther than simply spouting off facts and figures.
 Finding a simple way to showcase your services is much more impactful.

 4- Get the contract signed.

-There can be a variety of obstacles when it comes time to ink the deal.
+There can be a variety of obstacles when it comes time to ink the deal when getting a contract signed.
 It comes down to fundamentals… it’s the difference between how you do business versus how they do business.
 The best way to overcome these type of contract-related obstacles is to figure out where you’re getting stuck and then come up with a work-around for it.
-Use the Hacker, Chef or Artist mentality to come up with a creative solution for getting contracts signed.
+Use the Hacker, Chef or Artist mentality to come up with a creative solution for getting any contract signed.